-A leaky heart valve means that blood isn’t moving properly through one of the heart’s four valves.
-The potential complications include heart rhythm disturbances and heart failure.
-However, treatment is usually effective.
+A leaky heart valve means blood isn’t moving correctly through one of the heart’s four valves.
+This can cause complications like heart rhythm disturbances and heart failure.
+But treatment is usually effective.

 In a healthy heart, four valves open and close in a synchronized and consistent pattern to control the movement of blood throughout the heart’s four chambers.
 A leaky heart valve (also known as valve regurgitation) is a valve that doesn’t close properly.
 This means that blood can flow backward in the heart and potentially affect heart function.